“Spreadsheets are fun for me,” said Kyle Blaney, Salesforce administrator and data analyst at Shad Canada.

-Given my experience with nonprofits, this is not the usual beginning to a conversation surrounding a move to a fully integrated CRM like Salesforce; in fact, most new clients are telling me about how quickly they want Excel files to be a thing of the past.
-They are frustrated trying to make reports from disparate data that their nonprofit has and want Excel spreadsheets to never be discussed again.
+Given my experience with nonprofits, this isn’t the beginning of a typical conversation regarding a move to a fully-integrated CRM like Salesforce.
+In fact, most of our new clients tell me how quickly they wanted Excel files to be a thing of the past.
+They were frustrated making reports from disparate data and wanted Excel spreadheads to never be discussed again.

 Shad Canada is a month-long STEAM and entrepreneurship program for high school students across Canada.
 Students participate in hands-on learning, collaborate in design teams, explore post-secondary institutions, engage with academic and entrepreneurial mentors, experience vulnerability training and meet some of the most passionate peers in the country.
 The program has been running for 40 years and has close to 20,000 alumni.